rohitssyy/React_Mini_Projects/Color Picker/README.md

 ## Technologies Used

-- **HTML**: For structuring the user interface.
+- **Vite**: To simplify and speed up web application development.
-- **CSS**: For styling the color picker and making it visually appealing.
+- **Tailwind CSS**: For styling the color picker and making it visually appealing.
-- **JavaScript**: For handling user interactions, color conversions, and clipboard functionality.
+- **React**: For handling user interactions, colour conversions, and clipboard functionality.

 ## How to Use